Guidelines for Industry Emergency Response Plans

 Training and arrangements may be necessary to ensure that telephone services are available for official calls during an emergency and that unauthorized calls will not be placed.
 Within and Incident Command Post, telephone circuits may quickly become jammed with calls.
-Direct hot lines that are not available to outside lines may be considered for critical communications.
-Use of 1-800 numbers for public enquires is another option to manage external calls.
+Direct hotlines that are not available to outside lines may be considered for critical communications.
+The use of 1-800 numbers for public enquires is another option to manage external calls.

 3.9 Public Affairs

 A good public relations program is extremely important in an emergency situation.
 Inquiries will normally be received from the media, government agencies, local organizations and the general public.
 This section of the Response Plan should include a public relations or media plan.
 It should identify an Information Officer that is well-equipped and trained in media relations.

 Initial releases should be restricted to statements of facts such as the name of the installation involved, type and quantity of spill, time of the spill, and countermeasure actions being taken.
 All facts must be stated clearly and consistently to everyone.
 Discrepancies will raise unnecessary concerns and speculation.
 To avoid mix-messages, the Ministry of Environment's preferred way of issuance medial releases is through a Joint Information Centre (JIC) that is separate from the Incident Command Post and that is staffed by Information Officers by both industry and government.
 Joint media releases are approved under Unified Command.

 Plans should also be developed to utilize local media and television stations for periodic announcements during an emergency.
 This will also assist in reducing rumours and speculation.